Isle of Erraid

 Our community is non-smoking, so we’d really appreciate it if that could be respected.
 If you do smoke, please stick to outdoor areas – not around building entrances, in cottages, or in shared spaces.

-Is there a deposit required and is it refundable?
+Is a deposit required and is it refundable?

 There is a 10% non-refundable deposit required before a place can be confirmed.